tmux-python/tmuxp/README.rst

     will apply to all windows, panes within it. a command or cwd at window level applies to all panes. a pane may specify its own cmd.
 - create sliderepl quickstart
+- bug in tmux as of 09/10/2013 - control mode will resize an 'attach-session' and switching `aggressive_resize` and using `force_width`, `force_height` doesn't seem to work.
+- if no tmux session is live for tests, perhaps context managers can async wrap tmux -C.
+- use pane_id, window_id, session_id in targets.